uclahs-cds/pipeline-call-sSNV/README.md

 ## How To Run
 Below is a summary of how to run the pipeline.
-See [here](https://confluence.mednet.ucla.edu/pages/viewpage.action?spaceKey=BOUTROSLAB&title=How+to+run+a+nextflow+pipeline) for more information on running nextflow pipelines.
+See [here](https://confluence.mednet.ucla.edu/pages/viewpage.action?spaceKey=BOUTROSLAB&title=How+to+run+a+nextflow+pipeline) for more information on running Nextflow pipelines.

+> **Note**: Because this pipeline uses an image stored in the GitHub Container Registry, you must follow the steps listed in the [Docker Introduction](https://confluence.mednet.ucla.edu/display/BOUTROSLAB/Docker+Introduction#DockerIntroduction-GitHubContainerRegistryGitHubContainerRegistry|Setup) on Confluence to set up a PAT for your GitHub account and log into the registry on the cluster before running this pipeline.
+>
-1. The recommended way of running the pipeline is to directly use the source code located here: /hot/software/pipeline/pipeline-call-sSNV/Nextflow/release/, rather than cloning a copy of the pipeline.
+1. The recommended way of running the pipeline is to directly use the source code located here: `/hot/software/pipeline/pipeline-call-sSNV/Nextflow/release/`, rather than cloning a copy of the pipeline.

     * The source code should never be modified when running our pipelines

 2. Copy and edit the [config file](config/template.config)
-> The reference .fa file in config file should be the same with the reference genome that genereates the input bam files.
+> Make sure the reference .fa file in config file matches the reference genome in the input bam files.
-3. Copy and edit the [input YAML](input/call-sSNV-template.yaml)
+3. Copy and edit the [input YAML](input/call-sSNV-template.yaml
->
 4. The pipeline can be executed locally using the command below:

 ```bash